-CORRECTIVE ACTION PLAN - AUGUST 8, 2024 - FINAL Title 15.
-Regulation BSCC Preliminary Finding Probation's Corrective Action Plan Assigned To Completion Section b.
+Title TEAN - AUGUST 0, 2024 - TINAL Completion 15.
+Regulation BSCC Preliminary Finding Probation's Corrective Action Plan Assigned To Date Section Date b.
 Stakeholder Engagement: Probation is not the only entity providing programming inside the juvenile hall and throughout this process, the Department will engage with its stakeholders to ensure effectiveness of the programming.
 APCs will work with Probation Education Services to host a quarterly Program Provider Meeting.
 PROOF OF PRACTICE: 1.
-Meeting agendas, sign-in sheets, and/or minutes Date to be completed by September 1, 2024 c.
+Meeting agendas, sign-in sheets, and/or minutes to be completed by September 1, 2024 c.
 Community Advisory Group The LPJH Community Advisory Group will review minutes from quarterly townhalls with youth on Programming (see below for more details).
 The goal is to improve existing programs and to ensure programs are gender responsive, age specific, and being provided to youth.
 PROOF OF PRACTICE: 1.
 Minutes from townhalls with youth to be completed by August 30, 2024 d.
 Youth Engagement: Executive-level (Chief Deputy, Deputy Director over Juvenile Services, Superintendent, or Assistant Superintendent) townhall quarterly with youth discuss effectiveness of programming offered to youth.
 PROOF OF PRACTICE: 1.
 Minutes from townhalls with youth to be implemented by August 30, 2024 3.
 QUALITY ASSURANCE AND STAFF ACCOUNTABILITY a.
 Facility Leadership: A bi-weekly meeting has been set between the Superintendent and Probation Director who oversees facility programs (Program Director).
-The meetings will include: Reconcile duration, with Activity Logs, ensuring accuracy of paperwork.
+The meetings will include: Review of all program providers and compare it to the youth's interest.
+Reconcile duration, with Activity Logs, ensuring accuracy of paperwork.